marked42/learning-notes/react/react.md

 // renders if  condition is false
 {condition || <span>Rendered when `falsey`</span> }

-// renders if by condition
+// renders by condition
 {condition
   ? <span>Rendered when `truthy`</span>
   : <span>Rendered when `falsey`</span>
 }

-// renders if by condition
+// renders by condition
 {condition ? (
   <span>
     Rendered when `truthy`